 The balance sheet line items 'Loans and receivables to credit institutions' includes financial instruments which are allocated to financial instrument category loans and receivables with a contractual maturity of more that 24 hours.
 The balance sheet line items 'Loans and receivables to customers' includes financial instruments which are allocated to financial instrument category loans and receivables with a contractual maturity of more that 24 hours.
+The balance sheet line items 'Loans and receivables with a contractual maturity of more that 24 hours.
 Furthermore, finance lease receivables that are accounted for using IAS 17 are presented under these balance sheet line items.